Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 \paragraph{Other Subgroups}

 The final rows of Table \ref{tab:subgroup_ests}, and the accompanying earnings trajectory plots in Appendix Figures \ref{fig:subgroups_age}-\ref{fig:subgroups_race}, show the enrollment effects for several other subgroups of interest.
-We find statistically significant positive effects across workers of different age and some racial groups.
+We find statistically significant positive effects across workers of different ages and some racial groups.
 There do not seem to be large differences in enrollment effects for older (age 40 and above) workers relative to younger workers and the effects are of a similar magnitude as in \citet{Jacobson_etal2005_ILR}.
 Although \citet{Jacobson_etal2005_JE,Jacobson_etal2005_ILR} focus on long-tenured workers who have worked three or more years before layoff, we find that the shortest-tenured group with less than one year of tenure enjoys the largest gains at ten percent.
-Finally, while there is no consensus on how the effects to community college vary by race (\citealp{BelfieldBailey2011}) and estimates are not available in \citet{Jacobson_etal2005_JE,Jacobson_etal2005_ILR}, we find larger effects for whites than for African Americans.\footnote{One possible explanation for this is discrimination in the labor market.
-For example, \citet{BertrandMullainathan2004} find that African American job applicants have lower returns (as measured by callbacks) to resume quality than white job applicants.}
+Finally, while there is no consensus on how the effects to community college vary by race (\citealp{BelfieldBailey2011}) and estimates are not available in \citet{Jacobson_etal2005_JE,Jacobson_etal2005_ILR}, we find larger effects for Whites than for Blacks.\footnote{Effects may vary by race for two reasons.
+In a human capital framework with skill complementarity, returns to education depend on the quantity and quality of prior schooling (e.g., \citealp{CardKrueger1992}; \citealp{CunhaHeckman2007}).
+Therefore, to the extent that prior levels of schooling or schooling quality vary by race, we might expect different training effects for Blacks and Whites (\citealp{CardKrueger1992}; \citealp{NealJohnson1996}).
+Discrimination in the labor market may also play a role.
+For example, \citet{BertrandMullainathan2004} find that Black job applicants have lower returns (as measured by callbacks) to resume quality than White job applicants.}